Pimmz/Home-Energy-Saving-Store/README.md

 ### Keywords

-I've identified some appropriate keywords to align with my site, that should help users when searching online to find my page easily from a search engine.
+I've identified some appropriate keywords to align with my site, which should help users when searching online to find my page easily from a search engine.
 This included a series of the following keyword types